prisma/prisma-engines/README.md

 This repository contains four engines:

 - *Query engine*, used by the client to run database queries from Prisma Client
-- *Migration engine*, used to create and run migrations
+- *Migration engine*, used to create and run migrations and introspection
-- *Introspection engine*, used to get the state of the database, compare it to the schema file, and figure out what the differences are
 - *Prisma Format*, used to format prisma files

 Additionally, the *psl* (Prisma Schema Language) is the library that defines how